AcklenAvenue/competencies/QA/Documentation/Test cases-Gherkin.md

 ## Competencies

- - Explain .......

- - Be able to:
+- Is able to write a simple Given-When-Then scenario
+- Is able to read and understand simple Gherkin scenarios
+- Is able to explain when to use Given, When, Then

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.

-## Subject matter expert
+## Champion
 Kerlyn Bustillo  - Email: kerlynbustillo@acklenavenue.com

 ## Suggested Learning